I don’t care how thick he gets, I’m not inviting him!

 Any additional thoughts, reports and examples would be very welcome.

 Note: An edited version of this article appears on the Visual Thesaurus.
-You’ll need a subscription to read it during its first three months there.

 * Given that it was an impulsive request on a bank holiday Sunday morning, this shows Twitter’s impressive utility and the generosity of its users.
 My question was helpfully retweeted around Ireland and in the UK, US, India, and Lebanon, and more responses continued to trickle in over the next couple of days.